openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 ##### Lose a Friend

 The Tactical Assault Team is under heavy fire within the cavernous tunnels of the Bogan homeworld when Jaaxy hurls a grenade to thin out the enemy numbers.
 Unfortunately, she was never particularly diligent about her equipment checks, and two of her grenade pins were intertwined.
 Both activate, and while she manages to throw one successfully, the other falls at her feet.
 Her team is forced to scramble, and the blast from the grenade causes a cave-in.
-When the dust settles, the team has been separated by a wall of fallen rock, with plenty of Bogan’s left for each group to deal with.
+When the dust settles, the team has been separated by a wall of fallen rock, with plenty of Bogans left for each group to deal with.

 ##### Overlook an Important Detail

-The gang is fighting off an evil spirit that they unleashed within the old Harden Manor when Jade attempts to channel her psychic powers to invoke the *Dominated* bane and force the spirit to leave the manor.
+The gang is fighting off an evil spirit that they unleashed within the old Harden Manor when Jade attempts to channel her psychic powers to invoke the *dominated* bane and force the spirit to leave the manor.
 Her roll fails, but the GM allows her to banish the spirit anyway.
 What she did not foresee, however, was that this spirit had been attempting to escape the manor for centuries.
 Jade managed to inadvertently  break the curse that kept it imprisoned.

 ##### Waste Time